 Journal of English Language Pedagogy, Literature, and Culture (Jelpedlic) is the research journal for the Teaching of English, Literature & Culture.
-It publishes research-based (qualitative or quantitative) articles, reviews, and poems that reflect on every aspect of English teaching.
-The journal also considers new developments in literacy, drama, film, literacy studies, literature, language, media, and new technologies as they pertain to the teaching of English as a foreign language (TEFL).
+It publishes research-based (qualitative or quantitative) articles and reviews that reflect on every aspect of English teaching.
+The journal also considers new developments in literacy studies, literature, drama, film, language media, and new technologies as they pertain to the teaching of English as a foreign language (TEFL).

 It also seeks to provide a forum for an open exchange of ideas, based on research and serious professional reflection on both the theoretical underpinning of practice and practical applications of theory.
-English Pedagogic welcomes contributions from all English teachers nationwide as well as fresh voices with something new to contribute to the community.
+English Pedagogic welcomes contributions from all English teachers nationwide as well as fresh voices with something new to contribute to the TEFL community.

 Peer Review Process

 - Received manuscripts are first internally reviewed by the editorial committee members within 2-3 weeks of their arrival.
 If the manuscript(s) need revision, they are sent back to the author(s) in 4-6 weeks to make changes.

 - After the appropriate revisions are complete, resubmitted, and are acceptable, they are transferred to an author-blanked form, and then sent to two or more external reviewers who are experts in their field.
 These external reviews usually take 4-6 weeks to be completed.

 - After receiving the results from the external reviewers, the editorial committee decides if further revisions are needed and if the manuscript is deemed acceptable or not for publication.